-- Create a standard database account in the ApsaraDB for RDS console or by calling an API operation.
-Then, grant read-only, read/write, DDL, or DML permissions on different databases to the account.
-For more information, see Create an account for an ApsaraDB RDS for MySQL instance.
+- Create a standard account by using the ApsaraDB RDS console or API.
+Then, grant the read-only, read/write, DDL-only, or DML-only permissions on specific databases to the account.
+For more information, see Create an account on an ApsaraDB RDS for MySQL instance.

-- If you want to implement access control at a fine-grained level, such as for tables, views, and fields, create a privileged account in the ApsaraDB for RDS console or by calling an API operation.
-Then, log on to a database to create standard accounts.
-The privileged account can grant fine-grained permissions to the standard accounts.
+- If you require access control at fine-grained levels, such as the table, view, and field levels, you can create a privileged account by using the ApsaraDB RDS console or API.
+Then, you can use the privileged account to log on to your RDS instance and create standard accounts that are authorized to manage specific databases.
+The privileged account can grant permissions at fine-grained levels to standard accounts.
 For more information, see Authorize accounts to manage tables, views, and fields.

 ApsaraDB RDS allows you to configure whitelists that are used to control access to your RDS instance.
 For more information, see Configure a whitelist for an ApsaraDB RDS for MySQL instance.